monk-io/docs/docs/improve/ci-cd.md

 It triggers whenever you push a tag to your repo.

-The `deploy` job uses Monk to deploy to your cluster.
+The `deploy` job uses MonkOS to deploy to your cluster.
 In this example we load the `test.yaml` Kitand update the runnable `test/test`.

 Be sure to provide these variables to the Gitlab CI:

--   `MONK_USERNAME`: your Monk account username
+-   `MONK_USERNAME`: your MonkOS account username
--   `MONK_PASSWORD`: your Monk account password
+-   `MONK_PASSWORD`: your MonkOS account password
 -   `MONKCODE`: the Monkcode for your cluster

 ## Bitbucket